This post may contain affiliate links. See our disclosure policy.

 Basted eggs are one of the easiest and tastiest ways to prepare an over-easy egg that is perfectly cooked every single time.

 Basting eggs is a cooking technique that uses steam to cook the tops of the eggs.
 It is super easy and it is actually one of my favorite ways to cook eggs.
 The whites are so creamy and soft and the yolks are perfectly runny.

-- Salt & Black Pepper – Keep it simple with salt and pepper or add your favorite spices like paprika or Everything But the Bagel
+- Salt and black pepper – Keep it simple with a pinch of flaky sea salt and pepper or add your favorite spices like paprika or Everything But the Bagel seasoning.

 How to Use Basted Eggs

 Make sure your pan is nice and hot before cracking the eggs.
-If the pan isn’t hot, then the egg whites will won’t cook fast enough.
+If the pan is not hot, then the egg whites will not cook fast enough.

 A basted egg is cooked in a frying pan with a few tablespoons of water.
 A poached egg is an egg dropped into boiling water and a little vinegar.
 They both produce a soft egg white with a runny yolk.